supnate/rekit/docs/cli.md

 > Note: though all commands are put under the `rekit` command, i.e. `rekit add component home/comp1`.
 Actually Rekit will find the local `rekit-core` package in your app to finish the operation.
 So execute `rekit` commands under different Rekit apps may have different behaviors if those apps depends on different versions of `rekit-core`.

-All such commands have silimar patterns:
+All such commands have similar patterns:

 - `rekit add <type>`: add an element of the type.
 - `rekit mv <type>`: move/rename an element of the type.